Turbulent Transport in Tokamak-plasmas: A Thermodynamic Approach: Transport Processes in Tokamak-Plasmas subject to Temperature and Pressure Gradients

 \subsection{Tokamak-plasma out of Onsager's region}

 When the plasma is out of the Onsager region, the flux-force relation may be brought into the form

-The {\it strategy} for computing the electron mass and energy losses remains the same: \begin{itemize} \item{From Eq.~(\ref{TPT7}) and Eq.~(\ref{TPT4}) we get the expression of the thermodynamic forces according to the relation $X^\mu=g^{\mu\nu}J_\nu$ (with $\mu=1,2$);} \item{The expression of the electronic mass and energy losses are successively obtained by using Eq.~(\ref{TPT2b}).} \end{itemize} However, in this latter case we have a problem: we do not know the expression for the transport coefficients out of the Onsager region.
-For this, we have to set up a theory able to determine these expressions.
-Several theories, mainly based on phenomenological approaches, have been proposed in literature; we cite among them the most popular ones: the Bohm \cite{bohm} and the Gyro-Bohm (see, for example, \cite{gyrobohm}) phenomenological transport models.
-The Bohm model predicts that the rate of diffusion is linear with temperature and inversely linear with the strength of the confining magnetic field strength $B$:
+The {\it strategy} for computing the electron mass and energy losses remains the same: \begin{itemize} \item{By Eq.~(\ref{TPT4}) we get the expression for the thermodynamic forces by inverting Eq.~(\ref{TPT7}): $X^\mu=g^{\mu\nu}J_\nu$ with $J_\nu$ given by Eq.~(\ref{TPT4}) and $\mu=1,2$;} \item{The expressions for the electronic mass and energy losses are successively obtained by using Eq.~(\ref{TPT2b}).} \end{itemize} However, we do not know the expressions of the transport coefficients when the system is out of Onsager's region.
+For this, we have to set up a model able to determine these expressions.
+Several theories, mainly based on phenomenological approaches, have been proposed in the literature; we cite among them the most popular ones: the Bohm and the gyro-Bohm phenomenological transport models (see, for example, \cite{bohm} and \cite{gyrobohm1}-\cite{gyrobohm2}, respectively).
+The Bohm model predicts that the rate of diffusion is linear with temperature and inversely linear to the strength of the confining magnetic field strength $B$:

 where $e_\iota$ is the elementary charge of species $\iota$ ($\iota=$electron, ion) and $k_B$ is the Boltzmann constant, respectively.
 The gyro-Bohm diffusion model $\chi_{gyroBohm}$ reads (see, for example, \cite{gyrobohm1})